Commonwealth Expedition

 The model has been followed subsequently at regular intervals, for a total of 14 expeditions, overland across the Asian Highway, within India itself, and into Africa, with Zambia serving as a base.

+Comex 11 flew from London to Delhi and toured India from Simla in the North to Ootacamund in the South.
+Led again by Lnt Colonel Lionel Gregory and George Brew.
+The contingent was ostensibly from Manchester, including police officers and cadets.
+The parties age ranged from 20 to 72 and transport through India was mainly train including Bombay, Chandigarh and Amritsar.

 Comex 1 (1965)

 The first expedition set off from London on 30 July 1965, with 204 participants travelling overland in five buses via Europe and the Middle East.
 They conducted a programme of cultural exchange in the capital of each country they visited, arriving in India on 30 August 1965.

 The journey was not easy.
 There were barely roads through the searingly hot desert approaching Pakistan.
+They were received by the not-yet Prime Minister, Indira Gandhi, and by the president of India Dr Radhakrishnan.
 Shortly after entering India, war broke out between India and Pakistan.
 Buses driving at night had to observe a strict black-out.

 The border war made the planned overland return journey impossible.
 The participants flew home.

 The coaches were sold to the Indian Government Tourist Organisation, and did many years' service.